Mr-NN-2k3/Projects/Chat_Applicaton/README.md

-here the main file is the chatapp. you would like to run it first after creating all the files same way as i did (i.e. inside the Chat_Application)
+here the main file is the chatapp. if you have any probelms regarding the errors and stuff like that plz feel free to contact me